athompson00/MKS21X-FinalProject/README.md

 # MKS21X-FinalProject
+How to play:
+Arrow Keys for movement
+Space to attack
+collect Babies(Marked with a B-like symbol) and get to exit marked by theta to win avoid or attack greeblers marked with @

 DevLog:
 -1/4/19 created creature class with basic methods -1/5/19 Added simple get and change-variable methods as well as a dodge method to Creature class.